arhat-dev/credentialfs/README.md

   # currently only supports `cli`
   loginInterface: cli

+  # NOTE: the authorization is process specific as noted in `How it works?`
+  #       thir penalty & permit durations are timed individually

+  # duration to always deny access after authorization failed
+  defaultPenaltyDuration: 10s

+  # duration to always allow access after authorization succeeded
+  #
+  # defaults to 0, which means always request authorization
+  defaultPermitDuration: 0s

   # filesystem spec
   # list of password managers and their file mounts
   spec: